Welcome to Doughboy Hunting Lodge.

 Doughboy Hunting Lodge has the reputation for the highest quality trophies in New Zealand.
 Over 30 years experience and big game hunting on your guides own Ranch makes Doughboy Hunting Lodge the most exclusive and best hunting outfitter New Zealand has to offer.

 Hunting with us will give you access to world class Red Stag, Tahr, Chamois, Fallow Buck, Arapawa Ram, Wapiti/Elk, Goat, Duck and Boar.
-Whatever you are after – your hosts Alex and Cheryl Monahan will tailor a package to suit you and your party’s needs and expectations.
+Whatever you are after – your hosts Alex and Cheryl Monahan along with daughter and son in law Morgan & Ryan, will tailor a package to suit you and your party’s needs and expectations.

 Contact us today for your unique hunting experience.